DishonoredSavage/guitar-practice-tool/README.md

-# Guitar Practice Tool
+# CAGED System Practice Tool

+## Features
-- displays notes across a fretboard of up to 23 frets (not including fret 0), dynamically updating the frets to play according to the user's selection
+* displays notes across a fretboard of up to 23 frets (not including fret 0), dynamically updating the frets to play according to the user's selection
 - user can select one of the 7 chord types or one of the 12 scale types (or just have root notes displayed)